 2 tbsp roughly chopped dark chocolate

-NOTE: I was having trouble with whipping coconut cream that I got from cans of coconut milk.
+NOTE: I was having trouble with whipping coconut cream!
 Something weird is going on with the product and I've never had trouble in the past.
 I normally use Thai Kitchen full-fat coconut milk.
 I tried many cans of that plus a couple of other brands and they were all curdling and separating while whipping?!
-In the past I have used Blue Monkey coconut cream which worked but I can no longer find this product!
-Here's my original recipe - you'll just need to add powdered sugar to your desired sweetness while whipping.
-You can also follow this recipe from Minimalist Baker.
-Looks like she used Trader Joe's brand, which everyone tells me is perfection.
-Well we don't have TJ's in Canada, dammit!
+In the past I've used Blue Monkey coconut cream which worked but I can no longer find this product!
+Here's my original recipe if you want to try it with a reliable brand of coconut cream or milk.
+Everyone tells me the Trader Joe's coconut cream is perfection.
+Well, we don't have TJ's in Canada, dammit!
 I guess I need to make a big haul south of the border soon.

 Pre-heat oven to 350F